On this page we select the five best Iron Maiden albums from the iconic British band’s impressive back catalogue.

 The Best Iron Maiden Albums: Our Top 5 Selection

-If you want to get into Iron Maiden and don’t know where to start, the five albums listed below are our top picks from the band’s impressive back catalogue.
+If you want to get into Iron Maiden and don’t know where to start, the five albums listed below are our top picks from the band’s impressive discography.

 We haven’t listed the albums in any particular order; if you want to sample some Iron Maiden then you won’t go far wrong with any of the choices below.

-If we had to pick just one… it would be a tough call but we’d probably opt for Powerslave, a classic Maiden album packed with excellent songs, including the epic “Rime of the Ancient Mariner”.
+If we had to pick just one Iron Maiden album… it would be a (very) tough call but we’d probably opt for Powerslave.
+This, for us, is the definitive Maiden album, packed with classic tracks including the epic “Rime of the Ancient Mariner”.

 - Year: 1980